Chachapoya culture: History

+The Cachapoya Culture started around the year 800 and continued until the conquest by the Inca in about 1470, though some elements of the Cachapoya continued until the Spanish conquest of the Inca in the 1500s.

-The period from the adoption of ceramic technology until conquest, around 1400 to 1450 AD, is called the "Initial Period Manachaqui phase".
+The period from the adoption of ceramic technology until conquest, around 1400 to 1450 AD, is called the "Initial Period Manachaqui phase."

 Following the Inca conquest, multiple available sources point to how the Chachapoya responded to said conquest.
 While archaeological evidence shows both Inca and Chachapoya settlements in the area, suggesting that they accepted Inca rule over their lands, historical sources say that the Chachapoya had more of a rebellious attitude towards their conquerors.

 Archaeological sites

 The major urban centers, such as the great fortress of Kuelap, with more than 400 interior buildings and massive exterior stone walls reaching upwards of 60 feet in height, and Gran Pajatén possibly served to defend against the Wari culture around 800 AD, a Middle Horizon culture that covered much of the coast and highlands.
-Referred to as the "Machu Picchu of the north", Kuélap receives few visitors due to its remote location.
+Referred to as the "Machu Picchu of the north," Kuélap receives few visitors due to its remote location.

 Other archaeological sites in the region include the settlement of Gran Saposoa, the Atumpucro complex, and the burial sites at Revash and Laguna de las Momias ("Mummy Lake"), among others.
 It is estimated that only 5% of Chachapoya sites have been excavated according to a BBC documentary from January 2013.

 Archaeological research in the early 2020s has documented more findings.
 Use of lidar scanning and photogrammetry has facilitated the slow revelation of features of Chachapoya settlements that have been obscured by heavy vegetation.
 Careful excavation and conservation at Chachapoya sites is leading to much more information about the distinctively egalitarian culture that predated the Inca by more than six centuries, flourishing from around AD 800.